 8. Quill Thali Decoration

 For this decoration technique, you’ll need a set of quilling strips.
 Roll them into different shapes and fix them on your plate to form beautiful 3D patterns.
+You can also add small sequins to your creations to make the design pop.
 But, be careful with the quills and avoid diyas if possible or keep it at the distance with the quills to avoid any fire.

 9. Dry Fruits Thali Decoration